codewithdebasis/blazor_wasm_employee_crud_ops/README.md

-# blazor_wasm_employee_crud_ops
+# CRUD Operation using Blazor WebAssembly and EF Core 7

-This repo is used to demonstrate the CRUD based operation by using Blazor Web-Assembly.
+This repo is used to demonstrate the CRUD-based operation by using Blazor Web Assembly.

 ## Prequisites